Skip to main content

 • Honors Thesis

-Prerequisites: Approved Thesis Proposal
+Prerequisites: Approved Thesis Prospectus and 499R Contract

 GE Credit: Together with HONRS 320, this course is certified to meet the University GE Advanced Writing & Oral Communication requirement.